zsdwxm/KernowSoftwareFMX/README.md

 - non-visual component for quick integration into existing projects
 - uses bitmap caching for optimised performance

+Just the one component at the moment but hopefully I'll add more soon.

 Any suggestions for updates are welcome :-)